sdierauf/StefChat/README.md

 StefChat
 ========

-Basic snapchat-like app that uses Parse as a backend.
+Basic snapchat clone that uses Parse as a backend.
+Written to get more comfortable with Obj-C.

 I've deleted my api keys from the delegate.